connelldylan/connelldylan/README.md

 ### Hi there 👋

+## Hello!
+This is my repo for my personal website to brand myself.
+This website is hosted at connelldylan.com
 <!--
 **connelldylan/connelldylan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.